Liam Challoner

 Page speed

 This feeds into your “Browsing experience” and contributes to your Top Quality Store badge.
 It’s quite easy for me to say “just improve your page speed” to improve your experience score here, however I know how much work goes into that.
 For most retailers, ensuring you have a healthy page speed is crucial to a wide range of factors like SEO, user experience and conversion rates, not just your free listings.
 If you have a low score here, this should be a priority for you to fix to enhance your overall website experience.
+Pro tip, use Google’s CrUX Vis tool to see where your website is lacking in terms of page speed and loading performance, this tool uses real customer data so isn’t skewed and is my go to.

 Example of Google Merchant Center's page speed ratings